A creamy, nut-free vegan mac and cheese made with roasted vegetables and baked in the oven. This mac and cheese tastes just like the real thing!

 Place the chopped sweet potatoes on the oiled tray

 Take a medium red bell pepper and cut into to half.
 Save one half for future recipes.
-Place the other half on the baking tray (cut side down)
+Place the other half on the baking tray (cut side down).
+For extra flavor, place a few carrot sticks in the pan.

 8 carrot sticks placed on the baking tray